 Decanter Material: Glass vs. Crystal

 Most decanters, especially those that are in the affordable price range, are made from glass.
 But, some of the more expensive decanters are made from crystal glass.
-The more expensive crystal decanters don’t necessarily work better, and they’re typically more breakable.
+The more expensive crystal decanters do not necessarily work better, and they are typically more breakable.
 Also, some wine lovers say that the lead used to produce crystal glass negatively affects the taste of wine.
 So there is no shame in owning a regular glass model.

 Functionality vs. Aesthetics

 There are plenty of high-end wine decanters out there that are ornate in design and made to impress.
-That doesn’t equal quality, though.
-Some of the more extravagant designs don’t pay off in functionality.
-A simple model is usually your best bet unless you’re looking for added curb appeal.
+That does not equal quality, though.
+Some of the more extravagant designs do not pay off in functionality.
+A simple model is usually your best bet unless you are looking for added curb appeal.

 Hand-Made vs. Mass-Produced

-Wine decanters vary in price quite a bit, as you’ll notice when shopping around.
-There are more affordable options that start around 10 USD.
-On the other end of the spectrum, some decanters cost upwards of 400 USD.
-For a decent wine decanter that does its job, you can expect to spend between 20 and 60 USD on average.
+Wine decanters vary in price quite a bit, as you will notice when shopping around.
+There are more affordable options that start at around 50 USD.
+On the other end of the spectrum, decanters from the most prestigious manufacturers cost upwards of 400 USD.
+For a good wine decanter, you should expect to spend between 100 and 200 USD on average.

 A wine decanter is a fantastic tool to have on hand.
-If you’re a true wine lover and enjoy a glass on a regular basis, a decanter is something you should absolutely invest in.
-It doesn’t have to be a major investment; a simple decanter will do.
+If you are a true wine lover and enjoy a glass on a regular basis, a decanter is something you should absolutely invest in.
+It does not have to be a major investment; a simple decanter will do.
 But having it waiting in the wings in case you need one definitely is a good idea.